Frequently Asked Questions

 Alberta Registry Frequently Asked Questions

 - What are you hours?
-We are open Monday – Friday from 8:00 am until 7 pm.
+We are open Monday – Friday from 8 am until 7 pm.
 We are open on Saturday from 9 am – 5 pm.
 We are open Sundays from 12 – 5.
 We are closed on every second Sunday and all Statutory Holidays.